 Kuwait is a tiny oil-rich country with a population of 4.1million people.
 It has other Arabian countries like Saudi Arabia, Iraq and Iran as neighbours.

-The strongest currency in the world and the most valuable currency today is the Kuwaiti Dinar, it isn’t the American dollar, not the Euro, not the Swiss Franc, nor the British Pound.
+The most powerful currency in the world and the most valuable currency today is the Kuwaiti Dinar, it isn’t the American dollar, not the Euro, not the Swiss Franc, nor the British Pound.